 Diversity, Equity, & Inclusion Develop the agency's DEI strategic plan and Leadership Council and support the agency's efforts to be a more inclusive and equitable place to work.
-In- tegrate DEI in employee recruitment process.
-Healthy Communi- ties and Workforce Workforce Training & Well-being Maintain online learning management system and promote trainings and professional development for staff.
+Integrate DEI in employee recruitment process.
+Workforce Training & Well-being Healthy Communities and Workforce Maintain online learning management system and promote trainings and professional development for staff.
 Design and implement a competitive, cost effective, and comprehensive benefits program to promote wellness.
 Create a Wellness Committee to expand the employee well-being programs and implement wellness challenges and educational opportunities for all staff.
-Economic Vitality Operating Expenses Maintain a low level of staff vacancies by attending and hosting job fairs.
+7 & Operating Expenses Economic Vitality Maintain a low level of staff vacancies by attending and hosting job fairs.
 Implement market-based pay research to ensure competitive pay.